 Depending on your Python version, you will need to install a compatible virtual environment manager, i.e. either "venv" for Python >= 3.3, or "virtualenv" for older Python versions.

-The next step consists in creating a virtual environment.
+The next step is to create a virtual environment.
 To do so, navigate to the folder where you have cloned the repository described under the section Setting up the project:

 $ cd ~/repositories/foobar